Sathorn Unique Tower: Location, design and status

-Sathorn Unique Tower is off Charoen Krung Road, between Sois 51 and 53, in Bangkok's Sathon District.
+Sathorn Unique Tower is located off Charoen Krung Road, between Soi 51 and 53, in Bangkok's Sathon District.
 It sits roughly opposite Wat Yan Nawa and is near the end of Sathon Road, where Taksin Bridge and the Saphan Taksin Station of the BTS Skytrain are located.
 The building, whose design features 49 storeys (including two underground levels), occupies approximately two rai (3200 m2) of land, and is connected to an adjacent ten-storey parking garage.
 Rangsan's style has been described as "exultant post-modernism, architectural pastiche in which styles and eras are thrown together without any signs of restraint".
 Like its sister building, the State Tower, Sathorn Unique's design features liberal use of neo-Grecian elements, especially in its columns and balconies.
 While the building's core structure has been largely completed (construction is estimated to be 80–90 percent complete) and its structural integrity regarded as secure, interior and infrastructural work had barely begun when construction stopped, and the walls and structural details, especially of the upper levels, also remain incomplete.

 The building has become known as an urban exploration destination, and has also received attention from international visitors.
 Despite being officially off-limits to the public, access reportedly can be gained by bribing security guards on the premises.
 The building reappeared in the news in December 2014, when the body of a Swedish man was found hanged on the 43rd floor.
 The cause of death was determined to be suicide, though the news prompted discussion regarding the safety and security of the building.

 In September 2015, Pansit Torsuwan, now a member of the board of Sathorn Unique Co., revealed that he had filed criminal charges of trespassing against five people who had posted material on the Internet, including a pair of foreigners who had created a video of themselves freerunning on the tower.
 He said that this was done in order to set an example and deter people from climbing the building, which is dangerous.
 He added that the number of people illegally entering the premises had risen sharply during the past year, following an increase in online exposure, with over a hundred people entering on some weekends.

 In 2017, Pansit allowed Museum Siam to host a seminar at the building as part of its exhibition commemorating the twentieth anniversary of the financial crisis.
 He also allowed the building to be used as the location of GDH 559 horror film The Promise.

 There are several superstitions surrounding the building held by people in the nearby communities.
 Some believe the building is haunted, as the land upon which it sits is probably a former graveyard.
 Others believe the location of the building, whose shadow is cast upon the neighbouring Wat Yan Nawa, to be inauspicious, resulting in its failed completion.